New Jersey Vietnam Veterans’ Memorial Foundation

 - A completed online application form;

-- A letter of acceptance to a college, university or trade school to be uploaded;
+- A letter of acceptance to a college, university or trade school or Unofficial Transcript to be uploaded;

 ALL APPLICATIONS MUST BE COMPLETED ONLINE ONLY.